 Hello!
 This is my first blog post so bear with me, but I hope I can give you some helpful advice.
 My first term at Warwick has been filled with exciting lectures, meeting new people, and adjusting to living on campus.

 Making the step to university can be daunting, but Warwick has an excellent support system to help whenever you need it.
 As a disabled student, I communicate with disability services often.
 They are very friendly and offer a wide range of support for a variety of disabilities and conditions.

 It’s normal to feel overwhelmed in your first term, but reaching out for support always helps.
-The University has a counselling service who offer non-judgemental support to anyone, and have helped me to overcome my anxieties and I am quickly settling in.
-Students play a key role at Warwick and are at the heart of the University.
+The university has a counselling service who offer non-judgemental support to anyone, and have helped me to overcome my anxieties and I am quickly settling in.
+Students play a key role at Warwick and are at the heart of the university.

 A lot of effort goes into making sure that everyone is valued here, and I have been struck by the sense of community.
 I’m not the most sociable person, but I have never felt alone for long, as there is always someone to help me.
-For me, it’s difficult not to focus on studying (I’d be lying if I said the work was easy!), but it’s this combined with the diverse and friendly atmosphere that has made my first term enjoyable.
+For me, it’s difficult not to focus on studying, (I’d be lying if I said the work was easy!), but it’s this combined with the diverse and friendly atmosphere that has made my first term enjoyable.

-My first term has been very fulfilling, and I would definitely encourage you to make the most of the amazing opportunities the Warwick community provides.
+My first term has been very fulfilling, and I would definitely encourage you to make the most of the amazing opportunities that the Warwick community provides.